larryisthere/larryisthere.github.io/dawnary-privacy-en.md

 ## Your Rights

-You have the right to:
+You have the following rights:

+**Right to Access:**
 - Access all data stored locally on your device
+- Understand how we collect and process your personal information

+**Right to Delete:**
 - Delete any or all diary content
-- Disable location recording in settings
+- Delete location information (by disabling location recording in settings)
-- Disable iCloud backup in settings
 - Completely uninstall the app to remove all data on your device

+**Right to Withdraw Consent:**
+- Disable location recording in settings at any time to withdraw consent for location information collection
+- Disable iCloud backup in settings at any time to withdraw consent for cross-border data transfer

+**Right to Rectification:**
+- Edit and correct your diary content at any time

+**Other Rights:**
 - Understand how we handle your data (this policy provides detailed information)
+- Provide feedback or suggestions regarding personal information processing activities

+**How to Exercise Your Rights:**
+- You can exercise the above rights through the app's settings
+- For assistance, please contact us at larryisthere@gmail.com

 ## Policy Changes